pshrvst2/Gossip-Protocol/README.md

     CS425 – MP2 Report

     Group 31 members:
     1. Xiaoming Chen (xchen135)			2.
 Piyush Shrivastava (pshrvst2)

 Design
     The idea here is to build a membership group among seven available CS VM cluster machines.
 We implement Gossip membership protocol to accomplish this.
 To make our solution scalable, we have made use of multi-threading and scheduler services available in java.
 The protocol begins with an ‘introducer’ who is an initiator in the membership.
 The ip address of the introducer is shared across all the seven machines.
 Please be noted that all machines know of just one ip address and that is of the introducer.
 This is unlike MP1, where everyone knew everyone.

-    Algorithm used to join group:
+    Algorithm
 1. Each machine has a unique id (ip: timestamp) and initially asks the user whether he/she wishes to join the membership.
 The user then selects the option to join.
 2. The logic then checks whether the machine being used is the introducer or not.
 If it’s not the introducer, it sends UDP packets to the introducer.
 The packet includes concurrent membership list (concurrent HashMap to be precise) converted into a byte array buffer data.
 We definitely want to make sure that we reach to the introducer here, so we send the packets thrice increasing our chances of communicating with the introducer even in a high packet loss network.
 3. The introducer listens to the incoming messages and as soon as it receives a packet from a new member, it adds it onto its membership list.